Index DFS Problems Change Language (Farsi) Source

 \(n-1 \leq \sum h_u \leq H \times S\)

-Thus, if the size of the maximum independent set is \(S^{\prime}\), then \(S \leq S^{\prime}\) holds.
+Consequently, if the size of the maximum independent set is \(S^{\prime}\), then \(S \leq S^{\prime}\) holds.

 Similarly, if the length of the longest path in this graph is \(H^{\prime}\), then \(H \leq H^{\prime}\) holds.

-Therefore, we now arrive at the interesting inequality: \(n-1 \leq H \times S \leq H^{\prime} \times S^{\prime}\)!
+So now we have arrived at the interesting inequality: \(n-1 \leq H \times S \leq H^{\prime} \times S^{\prime}\)!

 const int maxn = 1e5 + 10;